Skip to content

 Step 6: Marketing, Growth, and Evaluation

 We help students craft marketing and branding strategies across platforms such as Instagram, TikTok, or Substack.
-We also introduce methods for measuring traction and impact, and adjusting based on results.
+In addition, we introduce methods for measuring traction and impact, and adjusting based on results.

 Case Study: Building a Sustainable Fashion Brand from the Ground Up

-One of our students, a high school freshman with a passion for the environment and fashion, as well as a knack for all things creative, had an idea: to create a clothing brand that would promote sustainable consumer habits among teens.
+One of our students, a high school freshman, had a passion for the environment and fashion.
+She also had a knack for all things creative.
+Her idea was to create a clothing brand that would promote sustainable consumer habits among teens.
 With our guidance, she launched a business that upcycled secondhand clothing into limited-edition collections sold through her own e-commerce platform.

 We began by helping her articulate the mission behind her venture.
 She wanted to make sustainable fashion accessible to younger audiences while raising awareness about the harmful environmental effects of fast fashion.
 From there, she developed a clear brand identity rooted in ethical sourcing, minimalist design, and storytelling around environmental impact.

 She launched her first collection through a Shopify website that she built herself, complete with product descriptions, an “About the Brand” section, and embedded testimonials from early customers.
 She also created a coordinated marketing campaign through Instagram and TikTok, sharing behind-the-scenes videos of her process and the story behind each collection.
-Her social media strategy paid off: she quickly gained a following of over 1,500 users, which continued to grow through her consistent and engaging social media presence.
+As a result, her social media strategy paid off: she quickly gained a following of over 1,500 users, which continued to grow through her consistent and engaging social media presence.

 When applying to college, this experience provided a compelling narrative for her personal statement and for her application as a whole.
 Her story stood out to admissions committees at several highly selective schools not only because of what she built, but because of the clarity of purpose and the learning and growth that came with running a business.

-Colleges are not simply looking for students who succeed in traditional academic and extracurricular tracks.
-They are seeking individuals who are passionate and who are able to make an impact on their community.
-Having the determination to identify real-world problems and take initiative to solve them by launching an original venture shows maturity, creativity, and resilience, all qualities that admissions officers value.
+Consequently, colleges are not simply looking for students who succeed in traditional academic and extracurricular tracks.
+Instead, they are seeking individuals who are passionate and who are able to make an impact on their community.
+Having the determination to identify real-world problems and take initiative to solve them by launching entrepreneurial projects shows maturity, creativity, and resilience, all qualities that admissions officers value.

 Interested in Learning More?